BaconToaster/serverside-keyauth/README.md

 ### How to implement this correctly?
 - Encrypt the packets
 - Make the packets invalid after being used once
-- Handle key parts of the application from the server so a cracker cannot just jump to a function in order to bypass the authentication
+- Handle key parts of the application from the server (just like I sent the parameters for MessageBoxA in the example) so a cracker cannot just jump to a function in order to bypass the authentication

 ### Building